conru/robotart/README.md

 python3 bot_server.py
 ```

-It will open a window that shows a simulation of the bot (so you can see it without having to have a physical bot)
+It will open a window that shows a simulation of the bot (so you can see it without having to have a physical bot).

 Then, you can send commands to it just like in the simulation.
 To see a demo, just edit the line in bot_demo.py of